How Did Saint Michael Die

 Conclusion: Faith, Immortality, and the Archangel

-The narrative surrounding St. Michael emphasizes his power, unwavering faith, and unwavering commitment to God's will.
+The narrative surrounding St. Plus, michael emphasizes his power, unwavering faith, and unwavering commitment to God's will.
 His role is not merely confined to a specific time period or mortal experience, but transcends time and space.
 He exists as a symbol of hope, protection, and the ultimate victory of good over evil, a symbol that resonates with believers across different faiths.